 Why Is The Fall in Alibaba’s Stock Not Surprising?

 The fall in Alibaba’s stock is not surprising.
-The company has been criticized for its failure to meet earnings expectations, and has suffered from poor customer management revenue growth.
+The company has been criticized for its failure to meet earnings expectations and has suffered from poor customer management revenue growth.
 This is a big tragedic spun for founder Jack Ma while the stock price falls and as the downfall of Xi Jinping.
-But the company is too big to fail, and its influence on China’s economy is just too much for them to ignore and the company itself is too big to fall
+The company influence on china’s economy is just too much for them to ignore and the company itself is too big to fall

 China Factor On Alibaba Stock In November

 The Chinese government is stepping up scrutiny of Alibaba.
 While he has been allowed to speak to the press since October 2020, he hasn’t been allowed to comment on his businesses, including the e-commerce business.
 In fact, there’s no way to tell if the CEO is being harassed, or whether he’s just being a jerk.
 As a result, if you think that Jack Ma is in trouble, Alibaba isn’t worth a lot of money right now.